8 Best Renters Insurance Companies in California of 2026

 GEICO has a user-friendly app and website.

-GEICO’s app and online experience are similar to its competitors, although GEICO does them one better by allowing customers to get in contact directly with a local agent.
+GEICO’s app and online experience are similar to its competitors, although GEICO does them one better by allowing customers to contact a local agent directly.

 But for California residents, GEICO’s earthquake endorsement stands out.